-We will not sell, rent your information to third parties.
+We will not sell or rent your information to third parties.
 We will not pass on your information to third parties, unless you expressly give us permission to do so (This may be via signing up to event that we are hosting in collaboration with another organisation).

-We may transfer your personal information to a third party as part of a donation, such as if you were to purchase a weekend at a lodge at our annual dinner etc – we would have to allow the lodge owner to arrange the booking with you.
+We may transfer your personal information to a third party as part of a donation, such as if you were to purchase a weekend at a lodge at a fundraiser etc – we would have to allow the lodge owner to arrange the booking with you.

 You have a choice about whether or not you wish to receive information from us.
-If you do not want to receive direct marketing communications from us about the vital work, we do in support of Scottish Independence and Scotland’s prosperity then you can unsubscribe by clicking the link attached to every communication we sent to you by email.
+If you do not want to receive direct marketing communications from us about the vital work we do in support of Scottish independence and Scotland’s prosperity then you can unsubscribe by clicking the link attached to every business communication we sent to you by email.

-If you unsubscribe from one of our email lists you will stop receiving emails as part of that list and if you would like us to delete all of your data or if you want us to be able to contact you only for a specific purpose such as further campaigns and events you can email us here: [email protected]
+If you unsubscribe from the email confirmation, we will email you a confirmation asking if you would also like us to delete all of your data or if you want us to be able to contact you for further campaigns and events.

 If we have an ongoing direct debit contribution from you or you have purchased, consent is renewed with each payment.

 We will not contact you for marketing purposes by post if you have indicated that you do not wish to be contacted.
-You can change your marketing preferences at any time by contacting us here: [email protected]
+You can change your marketing preferences at any time by contacting us by email: [email protected].

-You have the right to ask for a copy of the information BiS hold about you for free.
-To cover our costs in providing you with details of the information we hold about you we may ask for a donation of £10, however this is not mandatory.
+You have the right to ask for a copy of the information BfS hold about you for free.
+To cover our costs in providing you with details of the information we hold about you, we may ask for a donation of £10.
+However, this is not mandatory.

 Security precautions in place to protect the loss, misuse or alteration of your information

-Our data can never be guaranteed to be 100% secure, and as with all organisations while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
-However, as a high-profile organisation we take a professional and competent approach to your personal data security.
+Whilst we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
+However as a high profile organisation we take a professional and competent approach to your personal data security.